 As such, Radio Mitre can be considered a news network, with regular news bulletins and breaking news coverage.
-With that said, the station hosts serious debate and opinions from experts covering topics like politics, the economy, major talking points within the country, and the latest sports events.
+With that said, the station hosts serious debates and opinions from experts covering topics like politics, the economy, major talking points within the country, and the latest sports events.

 Historically, Radio Fórmula predominantly concentrated on music, but since the start of the 1990s, the focus has instead switched towards talk programming.
-When tuning in, you can expect to hear discussion on subjects including current affairs, music, theatre, film and Mexican culture.
+When tuning in, you can expect to hear discussions on subjects including current affairs, music, theatre, film and Mexican culture.

-Some of the most notable presenters on the station include Maxine Woodside, who is known as the Queen of Radio, and the respected news journalist Joaquín López-Dóriga.
+Some of the most notable presenters on the station include Maxine Woodside, who is known as the Queen of Radio and the respected news journalist Joaquín López-Dóriga.
 Meanwhile, the charismatic Antonio Zambrano has developed a strong following for his work as the host of “El Panda Show”, which is the station’s main comedy show.

 Based out of Buenos Aires in Argentina, Radio Jai is a Jewish radio station, which can be described as being politically Zionist.
 It places a strong focus on the Jewish faith, as well as political events in Israel, which means some of its programming can be very much niche interest.